conan-io/docs/tutorial/consuming_packages/getting_started/the_flexibility_of_conanfile_py.rst

 Use the layout() method
 -----------------------

-In the previous examples, everytime we executed a `conan install` command we had to use the `--output-folder argument` to define where we wanted to create the files that Conan generates.
+In the previous examples, every time we executed a `conan install` command we had to use the `--output-folder argument` to define where we wanted to create the files that Conan generates.
 Also, note that we used a different folder when building in Windows or in Linux/Macos depending if we were using a multi-config CMake generator or not.
 You can